 Tips for Installing Structural Fill Dirt

 Clear away any topsoil, vegetation, roots, or debris in the area where you’ll place the fill.
-These materials are not suitable to be underneath structural fill because they decompose or prevent proper compaction.
+These materials are not suitable for use underneath structural fill because they decompose or prevent proper compaction.
 You want to expose the firm subsoil or the underlying base layer.
 Also, if the ground is very dry, lightly water it; if it’s muddy, let it dry out a bit.
 A well-prepared subgrade sets the stage for a solid fill.

 Don’t try to deposit fill dirt in, say, a 3-foot-deep trench all at once and then just pack the top; the bottom will remain loose.
 Instead, spread the fill dirt in layers that are 6 inches to 12 inches thick, then compact each layer thoroughly before adding the next.
 Using a tamper (hand tamper for small areas), plate compactor (for slightly larger or tighter spots), or a drum roller for big open areas, compress each lift of soil.
 A well-compacted fill layer should feel very firm underfoot, not squishy.
 Also, strive to reach around 90% or higher of the soil’s maximum compaction.

 Pay attention to moisture as you place and compact the fill.
 If the fill dirt is too dry, it won’t compact tightly – you might see it remains loose and crumbly even after tamping.
 In that case, mist some water over it and mix it in to achieve a slightly damp consistency.
 Moisture helps the soil particles slide and rearrange into a dense configuration.
 Conversely, if the fill dirt is very wet, you’re essentially trying to compact mud, which doesn’t work; you may need to let it air-dry for a bit or mix in drier material.
 Proper moisture makes compaction far more effective, leading to a more stable fill.
-Once you’ve filled and compacted an area, it’s okay to build on it if compaction was done right immediately.
+Once you’ve filled and compacted an area, it’s okay to build on it if compaction was done immediately.
 However, be cautious with hefty point loads or constant vibration if the fill is supporting something like that, unless you have confidence in the compaction.
 For instance, driving heavy equipment repeatedly over newly filled ground can sometimes cause minor settlement if any spots weren’t compacted perfectly.
 It’s just something to keep in mind – sometimes a filled area is left to “rest” and get naturally rained on and settled further before final surfacing, especially in landscaping projects.
 In critical structural areas, though, compaction tests are done to confirm it’s ready to bear load right away.

 If the fill dirt is forming the base for a lawn or a topsoil layer, be sure to leave the fill graded to the proper contours before applying the topsoil.
 It’s hard to change the shape after you’ve added the next layer.
 Also, if this filled surface will remain exposed for a while, consider seeding it with a quick-growing grass or covering it with straw to reduce erosion.
 A rainstorm can wash the surface of an unprotected fill slope into a muddy mess.
 If you’re filling a large area that will support a building or significant structure, it might be wise to have a geotechnical engineer involved.
 They can advise on the type of fill, thickness, and compaction requirements.
 They may even supervise the compaction or test it with special equipment to ensure it meets the needed specifications.